RAD CLINICS JOINT INJECTIONS

 How it works?

-If you are still unsure about Cortisone injections Milton Keynes and would like to discuss this with our specialist team prior to your booking, then you can email email@example.com for more information or ring 07742986561 for a free telephone consultation with our Musculoskeletal Specialist.
+If you are still unsure and would like to discuss this with our specialist team prior to your booking, then you can email firstname.lastname@example.org for more information or ring 07742986561 for a free telephone consultation with our Musculoskeletal Specialist.

 Frequently Asked Questions

-Nerve blocks are relatively safe procedures with minimal side effects.
-There is a small risk of allergy and infection or slight flare up of pain that can occur immediately or within few days following the procedure.
+Fine needle fenestration is a relatively safe procedure with minimal side effects.
+There is a small risk of allergy and infection or slight flare-up of pain that can occur immediately or within a few days following the procedure.
 Our Musculoskeletal Specialist team will perform a complete screening prior to your procedure to ensure safety.

 You should not drive immediately after the injection.
 Please organise a pick-up or arrange a taxi to return home.